Periods and harmonic analysis on spherical varieties: Introduction

 \subsubsection{Scattering}

 The construction of Bernstein maps also implies that their sum, restricted to discrete spectra:

 is surjective.

 For a full description of $L^2(X)$ in terms of discrete spectra there remains to understand the kernel of this map.
 Based on the dual group conjecture, we expect the images of $L^2(X_\Theta)_\disc$ and $L^2(X_\Omega)_\disc$ are orthogonal if $\Theta$ and $\Omega$ are not $W_X$-conjugate, and coincide otherwise.
-We prove this under some combinatorial condition (``generic injectivity'': \S \ref{genericinjectivity}).
+We prove this under some combinatorial condition (``generic injectivity'': \S \ref{genericinjectivity}), which is easy to check and is known to hold, at least, for all symmetric varieties.

 More precisely, it is easy to show, first, that the images of $L^2(X_\Theta)_\disc$ and $L^2(X_\Omega)_\disc$ are orthogonal unless $\Theta$ and $\Omega$ are of the same size (i.e.\ the corresponding orbits of the wonderful compactification are of the same dimension).
 The combinatorial condition, on characters of the associated boundary degenerations, is used to rule out the possibility that the images are non-orthogonal when $\Theta$ and $\Omega$ are non-conjugate.
 Finally, a delicate analytic argument shows that when they are conjugate the images of $L^2(X_\Theta)_\disc$ and $L^2(X_\Omega)_\disc$ have to coincide.
 This is encoded by certain maps $L^2(X_{\Theta}) \rightarrow L^2(X_{\Omega})$ whenever $\Theta, \Omega$ are $W_X$-conjugate, the so-called \emph{scattering morphisms}.
 For a more detailed introduction to the results of scattering theory, we point the reader to Section \ref{pennylane}.